MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/retrieve-related-entities-query.md

 ## Navigation property type differences

-It is important to remember there are two types of navigation properties.
+It's important to remember there are two types of navigation properties.
 More information: [Web API Navigation Properties](web-api-navigation-properties.md)

 - *Single-valued* navigation properties correspond to lookup attributes that support many-to-one relationships and allow setting a reference to another record.

 - *Collection-valued* navigation properties correspond to one-to-many or many-to-many relationships.

-Expanding a collection-valued navigation property can make the size of the response very large.
-It is important that you include limits to control how much data will be returned.
+Expanding a collection-valued navigation property can make the size of the response large.
+It's important that you include limits to control how much data is returned.
 The `Prefer: odata.maxpagesize` request header is the most common way to limit the number of records returned, although you can also use `$top`.
 More information: [Specify the number of rows to return in a page](query-data-web-api.md#specify-the-number-of-rows-to-return-in-a-page)

 > [!NOTE]
 > There is a significant difference in how paging is applied to nested $expand options applied to collection valued navigation properties.
 More information: [Expand collection-valued navigation properties](#expand-collection-valued-navigation-properties)